What is the Difference Between UPS and BESS?

 UPS systems are commonly used in:

-• Data Centers: Ensuring continuous operation of servers and networking equipment.
+• Data Centers: Ensure server and networking uptime.

-• Healthcare: Providing backup power for critical medical devices and systems.
+• Healthcare: Maintain power for life-saving medical equipment.

 Applications of BESS